garrison/vmc/README.md

 Currently, the two components communicate by using JSON over a pipe.
 A lot of functionality is duplicated in each component so that they can talk to each other in the same terms.
-Over time, we'd like to remove this complexity by migrating toward Cython.
+A migration to Cython is currently in progress, which should eventually help to remove this complexity.

 Compiling vmc-core
 ------------------